dannyh79/dannyh79.github.io/app/posts/(data)/2026-08-24-run-coding-agent-with-sounds.md

     "task.complete": true,
     "task.error": false,
     "input.required": true,
-    "resource.limit": false,
+    "resource.limit": true,
     "user.spam": false
+  },
+  "suppress_subagent_complete": true
 }
-}
 ```

-If the config already has other settings, retain them and merge in the `categories` object instead of replacing the file.

-This silences every routine event and retains `task.complete`, which OMP currently emits when a turn ends. `input.required` remains enabled for a future OMP adapter that forwards a permission or waiting event; the current adapter does not emit one.
-It also cannot distinguish the main agent from subagents, so this is the smallest useful signal rather than an exact “main agent needs me now” filter.
+Merge these keys into an existing `~/.openpeon/config.json`.
+OMP currently emits only settled completion events; the input and limit categories are ready when its adapter forwards them.
+OMP also does not identify main versus subagents, so suppression works only when PeonPing can recognise the child session.

-## It is a cue, not a dashboard
+## It Is a Cue, Not a Dashboard

-A sound tells me that something changed; it does not tell me whether the work is correct.
-I still inspect errors and review completed changes.
-The payoff is simply less polling: when the SCV says the job is finished, I know it is time to look.
+Treat the sound as an interruption, then inspect the result.

 ## Refs